Planck 2018 results. IV. Diffuse component separation: Data selection, preprocessing, splits, and simulations

 An additional complication arises from the updated 2018 HFI mapmaking procedure, due to the fact that the single-bolometer maps produced by the latest processing are not reliable for component-separation purposes \citep{planck2016-l03}.
 Since the CO emission lines are very narrow, their measured amplitudes are very sensitive to small variations in bandpass shape between individual detectors.
 In 2015, this sensitivity was exploited to extract line-emission maps at each of the affected frequencies.
 However, since single-bolometer maps are not available in 2018, this is no longer possible.
 The new processing represents a conscious choice of optimizing the polarization extraction at non-negligible expense in terms of our ability to perform high-fidelity astrophysical foreground reconstruction with temperature maps.
 For individual foreground components in temperature, we therefore recommend continued usage of the \Planck\ 2015 data products.

-To summarize the overall data selection, all diffuse component separation codes employ all nine \Planck\ frequency maps between 30 and 857\,GHz in temperature, and all seven frequency maps between 30 and 353\,GHz in polarization, for the 2018 analysis.
+To summarize the overall data selection, all diffuse component separation codes except \gnilc employ all nine \Planck\ frequency maps between 30 and 857\,GHz in temperature, and all seven frequency maps between 30 and 353\,GHz in polarization, for the 2018 analysis. \gnilc\ uses only the seven lowest frequencies in temperature in order to match the polarization analysis.
 For the LFI polarization maps, we apply a set of template corrections that account for bandpass mismatch and gain corrections, as described in \citet{planck2016-l02}, while no additional corrections are applied to the HFI maps.
 All maps are defined by the \healpix\footnote{\url{http://healpix.jpl.nasa.gov}} pixelization \citep{gorski2005}.